 The fate of this tool is unknown.
 It was developed and distributed by Fichtner Consulting from Stuttgart, Germany in the late 1990ies.
 However, no information or screenshots can be found on the web.

 From the makers of the interactive Sankey diagram tool at Bauhaus University Weimar.
-The developers seem to have founded a company in Berlin and I was hoping to see this tool being developed further.
-Not sure what their plans are.
+The developers seem to have founded a company in Berlin and we could see this tool being developed further.

 Software with different areas of application, that have some kind of Sankey functionality